nadiahpk/nadiahpk.github.io/_posts/2025-11-20-analytic-stationary.md

 {%
     include figure.html
     src="/wp-content/uploads/2024/11/cycle_example.png"
     caption="**Figure 1**.
 An example scenario that is not irreducible, where 'good' and 'bad' refer to the environment state, and the node labels refer to the players' actions, 'C' for cooperate and 'D' for defect.
 The arrows indicate the transitions between environment+action states.
 For example, if the first round is in a good environment and Player 1 defects and Player 2 cooperates (DC), then the next round will also be in a good environment, and both players will defect.
 This scenario is reducible because some states cannot be reached from others.
-For example, the state gCC cannot reach nor be reached from any other state."
+For example, the state good-CC can neither reach nor be reached from any other state."
 %}

 Once all the stationary distributions between all pairs of strategies are found,